SUMMER CAMP SAFETY GUIDELINES

 How will camp AM drop-off work?

 Drop-off is between 8:50 – 9:00 AM each morning.
 Please pull up at the assigned bridge or pavilion.
-If there are siblings, go to the youngest siblings' drop-off.
+If there are siblings, go to the oldest siblings' drop-off.
 No parents have to get out of their cars.

 Kindergarten + First Graders: Drop-off for K/1 is by the concession stand of the pool by the first bridge.